myriadrf/lc-website/developer/hardware/rftst.rst

 .. figure:: /images/GenComm_GC747A.jpg

-A GenComm GC747A will be used for RF test and measurement.
+A GenComm GC747A is used for RF test and measurement.

 Typical measurements include: